calimero-archive/docs/docs/getting_started/event_hooks.md

 sidebar_position: 9
 ---

 The Event Hooks service is as a centralized hub for handling event notifications from the near-lake stream.
-It enables users receive near real-time events at user-specified URLs, ensuring timely notifications for specific events occurring within their contracts or blockchain network.
-Additionally, users can enhance security by adding an authorization token during webhook creation, providing secure access and authorization for incoming data.
+It enables users receive near real-time events at user-specified URLs, ensuring timely notifications for specific events occurring within their shard.

 ## Setting up Event Hooks
 To use the Event Hooks, you need to enable it manually in the Console by following these steps: